CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Explore_M365_Defender.md

 1. When the new space completes successfully, you are going to see the Microsoft 365 Defender settings for Account, Email notifications, Preview features and Streaming API.

-## You have completed the lab

-> **Congratulations** on completing the task!
+   >**Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-- Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Navigate to the Lab Validation tab, from the upper right corner in the lab guide section.
-- Hit the Validate button for the corresponding task.
+   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-- If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help you out.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.

+   ### Review
+   In this lab, you have completed the following:
+   - Created a Group
+   - Applied Microsoft Defender for Office 365 preset security policies
+   - Prepared the Microsoft 365 Defender workspace

+ ## You have successfully completed this lab.